So you got here wondering what is 16 psyche and why is it so important that everyone is talking about it? We got some answers for you.

 New communications system

-One of the coolest things about the Psyche spacecraft is that it will be the first deep space device to test a new type of communication technology developed by JPL (Jet Propulsions Laboratory, located in California).
+One of the coolest things about the Psyche spacecraft is that it will be the first deep-space device to test a new type of communication technology developed by JPL (Jet Propulsions Laboratory, located in California).

-This system named DSOC (Deep Space Optical Communications) will use light instead of radio signals to communicate to Earth.
+This system named DSOC (Deep Space Optical Communications) will use light instead of radio signals to communicate with Earth.
 It will allow the spacecraft to send more information faster than any of the previous space probes.

 Volcanoes of Molten Iron